 This adventure is perfect for those who want to experience the incredible wildlife and scenery of the Galápagos Islands but prefer to sleep on shore – so your time on the water is limited to commuting between islands.
 Go ashore at the lesser-visited island of Isabela and spend your days with playful sea lions, giant manta rays, and the Galápagos giant tortoise.
 This adventure offers a great balance of guided excursions and free time – and optional activities abound.

-G Adventures for Good: Floreana Community Restaurants, Floreana Island.
+Your G for Good Moment: Floreana Community Guesthouse, Floreana Island.
 Highlands and wild tortoise excursion (Santa Cruz Island).
 Kayak and snorkel excursion.
 Snorkelling at Black Beach and Loberia (Floreana Island).
 Biking excursion (Isabela Island).
 Sierra Negra Volcano hike.
 Giant Tortoise Breeding Centre visit.
 Isabela Municipal Tax.
 All transport between destinations and to/from included activities.

 Encounter incredible wildlife, snorkel and swim with sea turtles and manta rays, take a cycle around Isabela Island, hike the Sierra Negra Volcano